wmeddie/dl4j-tester/README.md

 `deeplearning4j-cuda-9.2` dependencies in pom.xml and change the cuda version if necessary from 9.2 to either 9.0 or 10.0.

+If you want to use cuda on linux but are building on a Mac.
+Install Docker and use the build-linux.sh script.

 ## Running